 The Wren's current UK population estimate is the highest for any species and, on the latest figures, one in ten of our breeding birds is a Wren (APEP13).
 Abundance can vary sharply from year to year, however.
 Wren numbers in the UK were greatly depleted by the cold winter of 1962/63 (Marchant et al. 1990).
 Following a rapid recovery up to the mid 1970s, abundance fell again in response to a further series of cold winters, only to return to its previous high level.
-Following recent severe winters, numbers are somewhat depleted once more, especially in Scotland and Northern Ireland.
-The BBS PECBMS 2015a).
+Following recent severe winters, numbers were somewhat depleted once more, especially in Scotland and Northern Ireland, but have now recovered.
+The BBS PECBMS 2016a).